Lindsay-Lab/lindsay-lab.github.io/tools/index.md

 ["So you're an academic who wants to help with the climate crisis?"](https://gracewlindsay.com/2023/08/04/so-youre-an-academic-who-wants-to-help-with-the-climate-crisis/) - A blog post with general advice and resources by Grace

+[Slides on Career Paths for Climate](https://lindsay-lab.github.io/ClimateML_Lectures/climatecareer.pdf) - used in Grace's Machine Learning for Climate Course

 # Other Resources